lknhd1/devops-challange/README.md

 ### CI/CD Setup

+In this repository, CI/CD setup is configured using github workflow that are provided by the Azure App Service.
+The configuration is defined in this file: [main_guestbook-sea-app.yml](.github/workflows/main_guestbook-sea-app.yml)

 To set up CI/CD with your GitHub repository:

 1. Push the application source code to your GitHub account: